 She has practically no recourse and the son isn't required to honor your last will and testament at all.
 The money is legally and lawfully his to do with as he pleases because the moment you passed away, the account became his personal property.

-The moral: Be absolutely certain that you would be fine with the recipient of the payable on death account receiving the money because if anything happens to you, that is exactly what will occur.
+You should be confident that the recipient of the payable on death account is able to responsibly receive the money because if anything happens to you, that is exactly what will occur.
 You also have to contend with the fact that the money will be unrestricted.
 If you're concerned about the habits of your beneficiary, consider a spendthrift trust fund instead.